Google shipped OKF. Kage keeps it true.

 It takes notes.
 Then it checks them.

-How a packet earns trust →Every session starts knowing.
+How a packet earns trust →Your diff gets fact-checked.

 Remembering is solved.
 Trusting isn't.